jjloomis/adobe-premiere-creating-a-social-media-video/importing-and-working-with-media-files/viewing-your-project-in-the-program-monitor.md

-# Viewing your project in the Program monitor
+# Viewing Your Project in the Program monitor

 The Program monitor displays the contents of your sequence as you assemble your project.